Vacation time

 Military leave

-If you are or were a member of the military, thank you for your service.
+If you are or were a member of the military, thank you for wearing the uniform.

-Gorilla 76 follows the guidelines established by the Uniformed Services Employment and Reemployment Rights Act (USERRA) regarding Military Leave.
+Gorilla 76 follows the guidelines established by the Uniformed Services Employment and Reemployment Rights Act (USERRA).
 This covers short “summer training” leaves and more extended deployments.

 This Act ensures that employees who serve or have served in the Armed Forces, Reserves, National Guard or other “uniformed services”: